nytud/xtsv/README.md

         python3 main.py by | \
         python3 main.py comas
      ```
-- Independently from the other options `xtsv` can also used with input or output streams redirected or with string input (also applies to the runnabble docker form):
+- Independently from the other options, `xtsv` can also be used with input or output streams redirected or with string input (this applies to the runnable docker form as well):
     ```bash
     python3 ./main.py modules,separated,by,comas -i input.txt -o output.txt
     python3 ./main.py modules,separated,by,comas --text "Input text."